-The student or parent has the right to appeal the decision of the person conducting the expulsion meeting to the school board within 10 days of the receipt of notice of the action taken.
-The student or parent appeal to the school board must be in writing.
+The scholar or parent has the right to appeal the decision of the person conducting the expulsion meeting to the school board within 10 days of the receipt of notice of the action taken.
+The scholar or parent's appeal to the school board must be in writing.
 If an appeal is properly made the board must consider the appeal.
-If the board hears the appeal, it will consider the written summary of the expulsion meeting and the arguments of both the school administration and the student and/or the student's parent.
+If the board hears the appeal, it will consider the written summary of the expulsion meeting and the arguments of both the school administration and the scholar and/or the scholar's parent.
 The board will then take any action deemed appropriate.
 LEGAL REFERENCE: 20 U.S.C.
 8001 20 U.S.C.
 8002 I.C.
 20-33-8